This general review of Spirit Airlines has been compiled to give you a quick glance at the airline from the viewpoint of a viable customer.

 Here are a few examples:

-Instead of hiding the fact that their seat specs are a little tight, Spirit states: “We’re a cozy airline; We add extra seats to our planes so we can fly with more people.
+Instead of hiding the fact that its seat specs are a little tight, Spirit states: “We’re a cozy airline; We add extra seats to our planes so we can fly with more people.
 This lowers ticket prices for everyone, just like a carpool.”

-Transparency on the other hand…not so much.
-With Spirit, it’s tough to determine your total costs until you’ve selected all your specifics including destination, departure dates, add ons, etc. Without going through the motions all the way to your purchase point, customers are simply given quotes like “fees starting at $5.”
+Transparency on the other hand… not so much.
+With Spirit, it’s tough to determine your total costs until you’ve selected all your specifics, including destination, departure dates, add ons, etc. Without going through the motions all the way to your purchase point, customers are simply given quotes like “fees starting at $5.”

 Most Common Complaints

 What are the most common Spirit Airlines complaints?